Who we are

 The SEPD has entrusted the project to the Société des Ports du Détroit (SPD).

-Calais Port 2015 is one of the major French construction schemes of the decade and the first maritime project of the Junker investment plan for priority infrastructures in the European Union.
+Calais Port 2015 is the major French construction scheme of the decade and the first maritime project of the Junker investment plan for priority infrastructures in the European Union.